Car accidents and traumatic brain injuries in Connecticut

 Motor vehicle accidents are one of the leading causes of traumatic brain injuries, which can affect people for a lifetime.

 Traumatic brain injuries can make daily life very difficult for people of all ages, from children who hit their head on playgrounds to elderly people who fall because of unaddressed nursing home hazards.
-However, many people in Connecticut and across the country have suffered a TBI because of an auto accident, and it is vital for drivers to acknowledge how prevalent traffic-related TBIs actually are.
+However, many people in Connecticut and across the country have suffered a TBI because of an auto accident, and it is important for drivers to know how prevalent traffic-related TBIs actually are.

 The scope of the problem